 - End your case with the certainty that you have an agreement in place

-- The Intake Specialist will inform you if you meet the criteria for participation.
+- The Intake Specialist will inform you if you meet the criteria for our program.
+Your application for assistance is complete at the conclusion of your intake appointment.

 - Our Staff will assess your case and make recommendations.

 - If mediation is advisable, we will schedule a remote mediation with one of our Program Mediators.
-This mediation can last up to 2 hours.
+This mediation can last up to two hours but usually takes about 30 minutes to an hour.

 Our Staff may ask you for: